rounaksingh/faltu/README.md

 		sudo apt-get install libusb-1.0-0-dev
 	This command when run terminal download the development packages and binary library required for compiling and running the program.

-2. **gcc version 4 or later**:
+3. **gcc version 4 or later**:
+	GCC compiler is required for compiling and building the project.

 ### What things are required other than Software dependencies
-As a primary requirement, we need a USB flash drive.
-Also, the computer on which you want to run
+As a primary requirement, we need a USB flash drive (Pen drive).

 ### How to know the VID and PID of a USB device
 Most of the linux box has "lsusb" as a built-in command to access the list of connected USB devices.
+So, connect the USB device and run the command given below.

 	$ lsusb